hussius/deeplearning-biology/README.md

 **Structure-Based Function Prediction using Graph Convolutional Networks** [[preprint](https://www.biorxiv.org/content/biorxiv/early/2019/10/04/786236.full.pdf)]

 From the abstract: "We present a deep learning Graph Convolutional Network (GCN) trained on sequence and structural data and evaluate it on ~40k proteins with known structures and functions from the Protein Data Bank (PDB).
 Our GCN predicts functions more accurately than Convolutional Neural Networks trained on sequence data alone and competing methods.
 Feature extraction via a language model removes the need for constructing multiple sequence alignments or feature engineering.
 Our model learns general structure-function relationships by robustly predicting functions of proteins with ≤ 30% sequence identity to the training set.
 Using class activation mapping, we can automatically identify structural regions at the residue-level that lead to each function prediction for every protein confidently predicted, advancing site-specific function prediction."

+**MiniFold: a re-implementation of DeepMind's AlphaFold** [[github](https://github.com/EricAlcaide/MiniFold)]

+One of the more spectacular successes of deep learning in biology in the recent years was when DeepMind's AlphaFold model won the CASP13 protein structure prediction challenge.
+It has not been listed on this page partly because there was no open implementation.
+MiniFold is an attempt to re-implement AlphaFold in a somewhat more minimalistic way.

 ## Metabolomics <a name="metabolomics"></a>